-Do not hesitate to contact us for any question you cannot find the answer in our F.A.Q. section.
+Do not hesitate to contact us for any questions that you cannot find the answer for in our F.A.Q. section.

 Our team will be happy to inform you directly.

 Can I pay my tuition fees and accommodation costs on arrival?

 Tuition fees must be paid 4 weeks before the starting date of the course.
 If there is a problem with the secure payment on the website, you may pay when you arrive with the school's permission.

 Am I able to change my programme either before or after I arrive?